Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/anniversary.md

 "Co-founder at Brazil Quantum | BSc/MSc student at the Aeronautics Institute of Technology", "Jadavpur University",
-"Research student at Future Technologies in High Performance Computing at Clemson University", "Student at Sacred Heart School"]
+"Research student at Future Technologies in High Performance Computing at Clemson University", "Student at Sacred Heart School",
+""]

 var title_saturday = [
 "Simulating Quantum Circuits on Classical Hardware using FPGA",